 Cramping tends to occur when runners experience exercise fatigue, push harder than usual or are beyond the scope of their fitness and training.
 While the exact reason may not be clear, there are some things you can do to lessen the incidence of cramping.

-Once a cramp strikes, you really only can do one thing: “Take a deep breath, stop, and stretch,” said Chris Harnish, an assistant professor in the Department of Health and Human Performance at Virginia Commonwealth University.
+Once a cramp strikes, you really can only do one thing: “Take a deep breath, stop, and stretch,” says Chris Harnish, an assistant professor in the Department of Health and Human Performance at Virginia Commonwealth University.
 Static stretching has been shown to stop cramps, because it inhibits muscle contraction.
 Then, start slow and build your speed up.

 When muscle groups start to twinge, targeted massage and stretching may cue engaged muscles to relax and release.